-Percussion Play are passionate about telling teachers, landscape architects, parents, garden designers, playground designers, farm and theme park managers all there is to know about outdoor musical instruments and percussion for outside spaces, playgrounds and parks.
+Percussion Play are passionate about telling teachers, landscape architects, parents, garden designers, playground designers, farm and theme park managers all there is to know about outdoor musical instruments and percussion for outside spaces, inclusive playgrounds and parks.
 Over time we have come to realise that whilst each outdoor space is unique, many of the questions people have when purchasing outdoor musical instruments or musical play equipment remain the same.

 We have therefore compiled a list of these core questions to help you choose the right outdoor musical instrument for you.
 To get started, simply click a question below to start learning.

 Do the instruments require any kind of 'Play Area Surfacing' or 'Safer Surfacing'?

 The purpose of safer surfacing is to cushion the impact of a child’s accidental fall and reduce the severity of an injury.
 As our instruments are intended to be played while standing on the ground and not climbed on they do not have any requirements for impact absorbing safer surfacing under BS EN-1177.

 Additionally, for protection against injuries, all play equipment requires a recommended 'free space' zone.
 Free space is a minimum space around equipment that will reduce the risk of collisions.
 We confirm that our instructments, if installed correctly and following our installation instructions, have been independantly inspected and comply with the dimensional requirements of BS EN 1176.

 Wear and tear - Warning!
 These instruments are going to be popular, so if you plan to install them into grass, you may want to consider some form of ground protection such as grass re-enforcement materials to prevent muddy surfaces appearing.

 It is important to remember that from first design, equipment selection, installation and initial risk assessment through to routine maintenance and inspections, any organisation or business that installs or manages a children’s play area must take responsibility for the overall safety of the equipment in place.